Shift Supervisor | Thurs 11am-9pm, Fri-Sun: 12pm-10pm

 8. Uses equipment and supplies efficiently and informs Supervisor of shortages/needs.

-High school diploma or equivalent and prior experience working with persons with disabilities and satisfactory completion of the duties of a Direct Support Professional or equivalent position is preferred.
-Supervisory experience is preferred.
-Shall be 18 years or older.
+A high school diploma or equivalent, prior experience working with persons with disabilities, and satisfactory completion of the duties of a Direct Support Professional or equivalent position are preferred.
+Supervisory experience is also preferred.
+Must be 18 years or older.

 – No record of abuse/neglect or exploitation of others.

 – Must have or obtain a valid Montana driver’s license, an acceptable driving record, and proof of private auto insurance in compliance with Montana State law within One month of hire.

 – Must have or obtain Medication and Epilepsy Certification within 30 days of hire.